iYadavVaibhav/iyadavvaibhav.github.io/_posts/2018-06-16-github-pages-jekyll.md

 Issues:
 - If you see permission issue on Mac, run using `sudo`.
 This may occur as gem and ruby are already installed on mac but in Library folder which is not writable.
 - If you want to run locally already **existing site**, then create a new temp blog then copy 'Gemfile' and 'Gemfile.lock'.
 The site root should have these files.
 They are required to provide all gems that Jekyll requires for proper functionality.

-## Extending Sublime Text for Markdown Support:
-If you want more syntax highlighting and better preview of what you write then you can extend Sublime Text by installing  package, follow steps below:
-- Type: ``Cmd + Shift + P`` to open package manager.
-- Then type ``install package`` and hit enter.
-This will provide you list of available packages from packagecontrol.io
-- Next when you get dropdown type ``Markdown`` and this will list you all markdown related packages.
-- You can select ``Markdown Editing`` to install the package.
-This provides much better highlighting and preview.

-I, personally, didn't like it much and was a bit distracting for me.
-So I removed this package.
-But you may like it.

-Removing a package from Sublime Text:
-- press ``Cmd + Shift + P`` and
-- then type ``remove package``.
-This will give you list of packages installed and
-- next select ``Markdown Editing`` to remove it.

-Recently VS Code turned out to be best editor for Markdown however it is bit heavy.
-Also 'Markdown Preview' extension on Chrome makes it handy to preview markdown files.

 ## Github Site for your Projects
 Github can further be used to host your projects site.
 This is kind of a sub-site/sub-domain of main site.